courselabs/project-cicd/README.md

 To get the build number and Git commit into the image labels, you need to traverse down from the Jenkins environment variables through the build arguments in the Compose file down to the arguments specified in the Dockerfiles.
 You should have defaults configured too, so developers can use the same commands outside of Jenkins.

 You'll use a new build stage in the pipeline for the push, so it only happens if the build and test stages complete successfully.
 You should limit the number of steps you run inside a `withCredentials` block so the authentication details aren't in scope any longer than they need to be.
+Any problems should be clear in the job logs - most likely it will be a mismatch between the account details and the image names.

 </details><br/>